As pet owners become increasingly health–conscious, many seek to increase their dietary habits for their furry companions.

 Many commercial sweeteners of this fruit are mixed with other ingredients, such as erythritol or other sugar alcohols, which can cause gastrointestinal upset in dogs.

-Its necessary to read labels carefully and ensure that any monk fruit given to dogs is free of harmful additives.
+It‘s necessary to read labels carefully and ensure that any monk fruit given to dogs is free of harmful additives.

 3. Taste Preferences